17hoehbr/apple-music-electron/README.md

 Additional outputs can be configured by modifying the target value in package.json.
 All options can be found here https://www.electron.build/configuration/linux

+# Donate

+I'm a broke college student writing this for fun.
+No obligation or expectation of donations given how small of a project this is, but I'd appreciate a cup of coffee

+Nano (prefered): nano_3fmqtj5x9jqpis6siyekootyerdz3za5jme63a3mdrojp4jewck4xqij1gga

+Bitcoin: bc1qsreqdtdkjrx90kwvkznmp2eten7jw0x9nmz7j6

+Ethereum: 0xd12f64443549b0C421C1290474572Fd9843667AF

 # Credits

 Made with [Electron-Builder](https://www.electron.build/).